FCC awarding up to US$16 billion to address US areas lacking broadband service

 Another Democrat on the panel, Geoffrey Starks, said he would have "preferred to start with a smaller budget or shorter term of support so that the bulk" of funds "could be spent after we complete the mapping overhaul."

+A May FCC report said 18.3 million people in the United States lack access to broadband, but Democrats say that underestimates the problem, while Republicans note the report found the number without access has fallen by 30per cent since 2016.

-The proposal also will allow low earth orbit satellite systems to take part in the auction.
+The proposal also will allow low earth orbit satellite systems, such as those made by SpaceX, to take part in the auction.
+SpaceX is developing a low latency, broadband internet system using low Earth orbit satellites.